Volunteer for Shared Reading Saturday

 The free play area is stocked with with books, toys, blocks, and stuffed animals.
 Volunteers play with children and comfort the little ones.
 For some of the children this may be their first time away from their parents.
 Volunteers best suited for the freeplay are good at wiping noses and creating fun distractions.

 We try to accommodate volunteers preferences as best we can.
 Assignments may depend on the number of children in each room.

 ASL and Interpreting Students

 Shared Reading Saturday and the Gallaudet University Regional Center have an arrangement with the University of New Hampshire Interpreter Training Program in Manchester, providing senior interpreting students with practice hours.
-Currently this opportunity is only open to UNH Manchester students. however, volunteering for Shared Reading Saturday is an excellent opportunity to interact with Deaf children and adults and may count, for some ITP programs, towards community event hours.
+Currently this opportunity is only open to UNH Manchester and Northern Essex Community College students. however, volunteering for Shared Reading Saturday is an excellent opportunity to interact with Deaf children and adults and may count, for some ASL and ITP programs, towards community event hours.
 Please let us know when you register to volunteer if you will need someone to sign off on your hours.

 If you would like to volunteer click the button below.
 All volunteers are required, since you will be working with children, to fill out a CORI/SORI form.
 CORI/SORI is a criminal/sexual offender background check.
 You can download the CORI form (PDF) and email it to us along with a copy of your photo ID and proof of vaccination.
 A member of human resources will arrange a time to meet with you via Zoom and confirm your ID for the CORI.
 We also ask that you fill out the NECC volunteer paperwork found at the following link: https://facstaff.necc.mass.edu/wp-content/uploads/2014/08/Volunteer-Statement-and-Release.pdf (PDF)Sign Up Now to Volunteer!
 Print View